salsaflow/salsaflow/README.md

 The values actually listed depend on what modules are compiled into SalsaFlow.
 You don't really need to understand much about modules unless you feel like implement a new module for SalsaFlow.
-The user is prompted for all necessary data when bootstrapping the project, which is a once-time action, and then the active modules are simply used by SalsaFlow transparently.
+The user is prompted for all necessary data when bootstrapping the project, which is a one-time action, and then the active modules are simply used by SalsaFlow transparently.

 ## Original Authors ##